logto-io/docs/docs/docs/recipes/user-profile/README.md

 - SDK function `getIdTokenClaims` to decode basic user claims cached in ID Token on client side
 - SDK function `fetchUserInfo` to fetch user data from Logto service

-Alternatively, you can also call the management API `GET /api/users/:userId` from your backend service, through the M2M mechanism.
+Alternatively, you can also call the Management API `GET /api/users/:userId` from your backend service, through the M2M mechanism.

 ### Submit profile data